 Consideration of Shareholder Advisory Vote.
-At the Company's 2011 annual meeting of shareholders, an advisory resolution approving the compensation of the Company's executive officers was favored by approximately 73% of the shares voted.
+At the Company's 2013 annual meeting of shareholders, an advisory resolution approving the compensation of the Company's executive officers was favored by approximately 96% of the shares represented at the meeting.
 The Compensation Committee has considered these results in determining to continue its current compensation policies.
-The Compensation Committee believes that its subsequent compensation decisions have been consistent with both its existing compensation policies and the 2011 shareholder advisory vote.
+The Compensation Committee believes that its subsequent compensation decisions have been consistent with both its existing compensation policies and the 2013 shareholder advisory vote.

 Tax and Accounting Implications.
 Section 162(m) of the Internal Revenue Code generally imposes a \$1.0 million per person annual limit on the amount the Company may deduct as compensation expense for its executive officers.
 The Compensation Committee has not established any policy precluding the payment of compensation in excess of the amount deductible under IRC Section 162(m).
-However, the compensation of all executive officers was fully deductible during fiscal 2011, and the Company does not presently anticipate that the compensation of any executive officer will exceed this limit on deductibility for fiscal 2012.
+However, the compensation of all executive officers was fully deductible during fiscal 2013, and the Company does not presently anticipate that the compensation of any executive officer will exceed this limit on deductibility for fiscal 2014.